DurveshMhatre/DurveshMhatre/README.md

 - 👋 Hi, I’m @DurveshMhatre
 - 👀 I’m interested in Computer Technologies and Data Science
 - 🌱 I’m currently learning Data Science and Backend Technologies
-- 📫 How to reach me Email: durveshdevlopments@gmail.comProfile image
+- 📫 How to reach me Email: durveshdevlopments@gmail.comProfile
-durveshdevlopments@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a fast learner and have a differnet concepts and ideas